 Skip to main content

-SwiftAI Boilerplate Pro ships with configurations for three AI coding tools: Claude Code, Cursor AI, and Bolt AI.
-Each one reads your project structure, follows your architecture, and generates code that fits.
+SwiftAI Boilerplate Pro ships with configurations for Claude-powered iOS development across Claude Code, Xcode Coding Intelligence, Cursor AI, and Bolt AI.
+Each setup points the assistant at the same project architecture so generated code fits the boilerplate instead of guessing.
 No setup required.
 Open the project and start building.

 What CLAUDE.md Covers